wasamisam0119/Facial_Game_Controller/README.md

 > cmake --build . --config Release

+> ./webcam_face_pose_ex

-Now we can run a speed-up real time face landmark, get the coordinates of 68 points and get the frames per second (fps) .
+Now we can run a speed-up real time face landmark, get the coordinates of 68 points and the frames per second (fps) .

 ### 2. Game Emulator
 * Download and install DosBox for your machine: http://www.dosbox.com/download.php?main=1